jorgengz/timer/README.md

 $ python timer.py [[[ h ] m ] s]

-where h, m and s specify the timer's duration.
+where h, m and s specify the timer's duration (can be positive, negative and floats, all the timer does is count down).
 The default is 5 minutes.

 CTRL+C to quit at any time.